What You Need to Know About Shaken Baby Syndrome

 No. Going down a bumpy road while pregnant, jumping, running or even tripping won’t affect baby, thanks to the protective amniotic fluid inside the uterus, Horton explains.
 That said, if you do experience a fall, car accident or other trauma to your abdomen while pregnant, discussing the incident and your concerns with your OB can help determine whether other treatment is advised.
 The concern would be a rupture to the amniotic sac, which could cause preterm labor, not shaken baby syndrome.

 Can bouncing cause shaken baby syndrome?

 No. Young infants should have their head supported at all times and caregivers should avoid jostling them or throwing them in the air, but gentle bouncing, swinging or rocking won’t cause shaken baby syndrome.
-Again, talk to your pediatrician if you have any concerns, read directions for any baby gear (for example, jogging strollers shouldn’t be used while running until baby is at least 6 months old) and keep baby’s head supported whenever possible.
+Read directions for any baby gear (for example, jogging strollers shouldn’t be used while running until baby is at least 6 months old), keep baby’s head supported whenever possible and talk to your pediatrician if you have any concerns.